Skip to main content

 # - What should this knowledge graph be called?

-# - Where should it be stored? (project-local / global / custom)
+# - Where should it be stored? (project-local / personal / custom)

 # - Which categories do you want to include?